osslate/whack/README.md

 ### `whack(options)`

-Create a Transform stream, where `options` can contain:
+Create a Transform stream, where `options` is an object that can contain:

 * `limit` - limit to split text.
 Defaults to `80`.
 * `separator` - A string to insert when separating text.
 Defaults to `\n`.